jguo108/video-scripts/My Book Summary Prompts.md

 * Explain why the argument matters and its significance
 * The historical, social, theoretical context in which to ground the argument
 * The most surprising findings/conclusions

 ---
-### Visual Summaries

-* Create a mind map outline for [Book Title] focusing on cause-effect relationships

----
 ### Chapter by Chapter Breakdown